-For pivotal studies and RCTs identified in the sponsor's systematic review, Grading of Recommendations Assessment, Development and Evaluation (GRADE) was used to assess the certainty of the evidence for outcomes considered most relevant to inform CADTH's expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
-Following the GRADE approach, evidence from RCTs started as high-certainty evidence and could be rated down for concerns related to study limitations (which refers to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.
+For pivotal studies and RCTs identified in the sponsor's systematic review, GRADE was used to assess the certainty of the evidence for outcomes considered most relevant to inform CADTH's expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
+Following the GRADE approach, evidence from the RCT started as high-certainty evidence and it could be rated down for concerns related to study limitations (which refers to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.

-The selection of outcomes for GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
-The following list of outcomes was finalized in consultation with expert committee members: the percent change from baseline in the number of TSC-associated seizures at week 16, the proportion of patients considered treatment responders (i.e., achieving target reductions of 25% or 50% more) or achieving seizure freedom (100% reduction in seizure frequency) at week 16, improved HRQoL as assessed by the change from baseline in QOLCE and QOLIE-31-P scores at week 16, the proportion of patients with status epilepticus at week 16, the change from baseline in rescue medication use days at week 16, and the change from baseline in Vineland II adaptive behaviour scale at week 16; proportion of patients with at least one SAE, proportion of patients with hepatocellular injury.
+The selection of outcomes for the GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
+The following list of outcomes was finalized in consultation with expert committee members: the percent change from baseline in the number of TSC-associated seizures at week 16, the proportion of patients who responded to treatment (i.e., achieving target reductions of 25% or 50% more) or had seizure freedom (100% reduction in seizure frequency) at week 16, improved HRQoL as assessed by the change from baseline in QOLCE and QOLIE-31-P scores at week 16, the proportion of patients who had episodes of status epilepticus at week 16, the change from baseline in rescue medication use days at week 16, the change from baseline in Vineland II Adaptive Behavior Scale at week 16, the proportion of patients with at least 1 SAE, and the proportion of patients with hepatocellular injury.

 When possible, certainty was rated in the context of the presence of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance is unclear).
 In all cases, the target of the certainty of evidence assessment was based on the point estimate and where it was located relative to the threshold for a clinically important effect (when a threshold was available) or to the null.
-The target of the certainty of evidence assessment was the presence of a clinically important reduction in seizure frequency (percent change in seizure frequency) on thresholds informed from clinical expert opinion, treatment guidelines, and clinical trials, as well as HRQoL and patient reported outcome (QOLCE, QOLIE-31-P, Vineland II) assessments informed by the literature where available.
-Other targets for the certainty of evidence assessment were the presence or absence of any (non-null) effect for the proportion of patients achieving 25%, 50% or 100% reductions in seizure frequency, the proportion of patients with status epilepticus, and changes from baseline in rescue medication use.
+The target of the certainty of evidence assessment was the presence of a clinically important reduction in seizure frequency (percent change in seizure frequency) on thresholds informed from clinical expert opinion, treatment guidelines, and clinical trials, as well as HRQoL and patient-reported outcome (QOLCE, QOLIE-31-P, Vineland II) assessments informed by the literature where available.
+Other targets for the certainty of evidence assessment were the presence or absence of any (non-null) effect for the proportion of patients achieving 25%, 50% or 100% reductions in seizure frequency, the proportion of patients who had episodes of status epilepticus, and changes from baseline in rescue medication use.